-Our Ambition provides the strategic political direction to help us focus on the things that can help most to create opportunities and achieve longterm sustainability for Shetland.
-It sets out the priorities we will work on over the next five years, and replaces the Council's previous
+Our Ambition provides the strategic political direction to help us focus on the things that can help most to create opportunities and achieve long-term sustainability for Shetland.
+It sets out the priorities we will work on over the next five years.